wsick/minerva/docs/pipeline.md

     * `addTapinAfter(name, tapin, after)`
     * `replaceTapin(name, tapin)`
     * `removeTapin(name)`
-* A pipe also contains methods to configure state and output
+* A tri-pipe also contains methods to configure state and output
     * `createState()`
     * `createOutput()`

 ## Tapin
-* A tapin is a function that takes input, state, output as parameters
+* A tapin is a function that takes data as a parameter
 * A tapin is registered in the pipeline with a name
 * A tapin must return `true`/`false`.
 If `false` or nothing is returned, then pipeline will abort.
+* A tapin may receive extra input parameters.
+Example: RenderPipe has `ctx` and `region` that are used for render pass context.

+## TriTapin
+* A tritapin is a function that takes input, state, output as parameters
-* A tapin will receive the following 3 input parameters.
+* A tritapin will receive the following 3 input parameters.
     * `input`
         * Pipeline input
         * Read-only (should not be mutated)